How the stigma surrounding the cannabis industry was born

 During Harry J. Anslinger’s time with the FBN, he promoted stereotypes and the gateway drug theory.
-He stigmatised cannabis further through the term Marijuana: a word used also to exploit racism and vilify minority groups.
+He stigmatized Cannabis further through the term Marijuana: a word used also to exploit racism and vilify minority groups.

 14 years later and The Boggs Act was introduced to further strengthen drug laws.
 It provided equal penalties for the Narcotic Drug Import and Export Act and the Marihuana Tax Act.
-It imposed up to five years for first offenders along with fines up to $2,000, five to 10 years for second offences, and 10 to 15 years for further offences.
+It imposed up to five years for first offenders along with fines up to $2,000, five to 10 years for second offenses, and 10 to 15 years for further offenses.

 A further five years later and Congress passed the Boggs-Daniel Narcotic Control Act of 1956.
-The Act provided a mandatory minimum sentence of five years in prison for a first offence of illegally selling narcotic drugs or marihuana, and up to 40 years for subsequent offences.
+The Act provided a mandatory minimum sentence of five years in prison for a first offence of illegally selling narcotic drugs or Marihuana, and up to 40 years for subsequent offenses.

 Just as the evidence had been presented by Harry J. Anslinger, back in the 30s with flawed science, unfounded fears and prejudices, so too were the Boggs Act and subsequent federal drug laws.
 The war on drugs had stepped up.

 At the same time, the UK reported of a new drug ‘epidemic’.
 Concerns surrounded the use of drugs by ethnic minorities in blues and jazz clubs.
 Across the pond, Cannabis was gaining the same stigma as the US.